Lung Cancer

 The combination of smoking and occupational exposure to asbestos is very dangerous [11].

-Occupational exposure to chemical carcinogens: Workplace exposure to arsenic, chromium, diesel exhaust, silica and nickel can also increase the risk of developing lung cancer and it is higher for those who also smoke [21, 22].
+Occupational exposure to chemical carcinogens: Workplace exposure to arsenic, chromium, diesel exhaust, silica and nickel can also increase risk of developing lung cancer and the risk is even higher for those who also smoke [21, 22].
 Chemicals used in rubber manufacturing, iron and steel founding and painting have also been considered as risk factors but the exact constituents which trigger carcinogenesis are not known [21].

 Read more [23]

 Radon: Exposure to radon has been associated with an increased risk of some types of cancer, including lung cancer.
-Radon is an invisible, odour less gas released naturally from dirt and rocks by the breakdown of uranium that gets mixed with the air we breathe eventually [20, 22-25].
-The main sources of indoor radon are soil, construction material, and the natural gas used for cooking.
+Radon is an invisible, odourless gas released naturally from dirt and rocks by the breakdown of uranium that gets mixed with the air we breathe eventually [20, 22-25].
+The main sources of indoor radon are soil, construction material, tap water, and the natural gas used for cooking.
 This gas can get accumulated in homes and buildings to unsafe levels.
+A preventive measure to reduce radon accumulation is to ventilate basements well [20, 24, 25].

 Indoor burning of coal: There is sufficient evidence that indoor combustion of coal, either for cooking or heating, increases the risk of lung cancer [28].
 In poorly ventilated houses, cooking or heating with coal on open fires in traditional stoves results in high levels of indoor air pollution due to a wide range of pollutants that damage health [28].